CODAIT/pardata/CONTRIBUTING.md

     sphinx-autogen -o source/api_reference/autosummary source/api_reference/*.rst

-To generate the HTML files for the docs:
+To generate the HTML files for the docs to the `build` directory (note: this will also automatically regenerate the stubfiles used by `autosummary` prior to generating the html files):

     make html

 To check reST code style compliance, run:

-    rstcheck -r source
+    rstcheck -r docs/source/miscellaneous docs/source/user_guide docs/source/api_reference/*.rst

+The reST code style compliance is also checked by the `tox` lint test environment if you prefer to use that:

+    tox -e lint